UNLV Runnin' Rebels basketball: Rivalries

 The Rebels have three major rivalries, including the Nevada Wolf Pack, the SDSU Aztecs and an inactive rivalry with the BYU Cougars.
 UNLV leads the series with Nevada.
-The Runnin' Rebels lead their all–time conference series with BYU (before their departure from the conference) 19–16 as of the end of the 2010–11 season with back to back wins over BYU in the MWC tournament championship games (07 and 08) and a victory on February 21, 2009 marked the only regular season sweep of the Cougars in the Lon Kruger era.
+The Runnin' Rebels lead their all–time conference series with BYU (before their departure from the conference) 19–16 as of the end of the 2010–11 season with back to back wins over BYU in the MWC tournament championship games (07 and 08) and a victory on February 21, 2009, marked the only regular season sweep of the Cougars in the Lon Kruger era.
 The intensity of the rivalry between SDSU and UNLV grew exponentially during the Lon Kruger and Dave Rice years but has cooled down since Marvin Menzies took over in 2016.

-UNLV Head Basketball Coaches list
+UNLV head basketball coaches list

 The Runnin' Rebels program has had 16 head coaches in their history.
 14 of the 16 coaches have winning records at UNLV.

 Jerry Tarkanian led UNLV to the NCAA Division I tournament Championship in 1990 and the NCAA Regional – NCAA Division I Men's Final Four in 1977, 1987, 1990 and 1991.

 Jerry Tarkanian was inducted into the Naismith Basketball Hall of Fame.
 Rollie Massimino and Lon Kruger are members of the College Basketball Hall of Fame.